stremann/vagrant-jenkins-node/README.md

-Node.js CI Server with Jenkins: JavaScript Tech Mentoring
+Jenkins CI Server: JavaScript Tech Mentoring
 =========
 Travis is cool.
 Coveralls is hip.
 But Jenkins has had this stuff for a while, and more.